Keysight/cyperf/deployment/containers/README.md

 sudo docker network create --subnet=172.18.0.1/24 test-server-network

+Please note, that client and server network CIDR should be different.
+This step has been added to separate Client and Server IP on the Controller side as CyPerf agents are identified by IP at CyPerf Controller.

 # Deploy Server agent

 sudo docker run -td --cap-add=NET_ADMIN --cap-add=IPC_LOCK --name ServerAgent --network=test-server-network -e AGENT_CONTROLLER=<REPLACE WITH CONTROLLER IP> -e AGENT_TAGS="AgentType=DockerServer" -p 80:80 -p 443:443  public.ecr.aws/keysight/cyperf-agent:latest
 ```
+By default, when you create or run a container using docker create or docker run, the container doesn't expose any of its ports to the outside world.
+Use the --publish or -p flag to make a port available to services outside of Docker.
+This creates a firewall rule in the host, mapping a container port to a port on the Docker host to the outside world.
+In the above  example:

+-p 80:80 Map port 80 on the Docker host to TCP port 80 in the container.

 ### **Docker Compose**